GR8505/NPL_Forecast_TrinidadTobago/README.md

 ------------------------------------------------------------------------------

-Thus, these features seem to make logical sense in accordance with real world economic occurences.
+Thus, these features seem to be logical in accordance with real world economic occurences.

 Going forward, my goal is to develop a similar model for tourism-dependent economies in the Caribbean.
 I suspect that tourist arrivals will probably be a main predictor in the model.